crypt0rr/kb/README.md

 - Markdown styling as used in other content;
 - Content is UTF-8;
 - Single file size limit 25MB;
+- Non-Markdown files in `content/` are published as downloadable assets;
 - PR naming describes content.

 ## License